The 3D Printed Gun: An Increasing Threat?

-It all started in 2012, when a man named Cody Wilson revealed his plan to make the design of firearms open-source so that everyone could print a weapon at home.
-A self-proclaimed crypto-anarchist, he was neither a criminal nor a deranged geek, but a Law student at the University of Texas at the time.
-However, he left the university the next year – to commit, apparently, fulltime to the development and distribution of 3D printed guns.
-For this purpose, he founded an organization, Defense Distributed, with its own online platform called Defcad.
-Wilson identifies it not as a tech business, but rather a “nonprofit defense organization”, whose purpose is to fight against government censorship.
+It all began in 2012 when Cody Wilson revealed his plan to make firearm design open-source so that anyone could print a weapon at home.
+A self-proclaimed crypto-anarchist, he was a law student at the University of Texas at the time.
+However, he left the university the next year to commit, apparently, full-time to the development and distribution of 3D printed guns.
+For this purpose, he founded Defense Distributed, with an online platform called Defcad.
+Wilson identifies it not as a tech business but as a “nonprofit defense organization” whose purpose is to fight against government censorship.

 Cody Wilson

-In 2013, the very first CAD (computer-aided design) gun file became available online, which you could download for free, everywhere in the world.
-The digital file immediately went viral, with more than 100,000 downloads in just 2 days.
-Unsurprisingly, this prompted the US Government to demand that Defense Distributed remove the file from their site.
+In 2013, the very first CAD (computer-aided design) gun file became available online, which one could download for free anywhere in the world.
+The digital file immediately went viral, with over 100,000 downloads in just two days.
+The US Government then demanded that Defense Distributed remove the file from their site.

-What followed is a legal battle between Cody Wilson and the US Government, consisting of back-and-forth lawsuits.
-It lasted 5 years, until in 2018, the Trump administration legalized the 3D printed guns.
-The same year, Wilson was charged with sexual assault of an underage girl, and had to step down from Defense Distributed.
-Nonetheless, the organization did not cease to exist without Cody.
-Today, for a yearly fee of $50, the users of the Defcad website can access the files containing different designs of 3D printed guns.
-The users can not only download but also upload files, that are, by the way, not available to people outside of the US.
+Several lawsuits between Cody Wilson and the US Government followed, lasting until 2018 when the Trump administration legalized 3D printed guns.
+The same year, Wilson was charged with sexual assault of an underage girl and had to step down from Defense Distributed.
+The organization did not cease to exist without Wilson, however, and after a 2019 plea deal, he rejoined the company.

 An example of a 3D printed gun design.